-The maintenance of the IP is facilitated via the Trust's Licence Agreement with UNE.
-The Trust has continued to encourage utilisation of this IP by providing funds to support lecturing staff at UNE, engaged to deliver and maintain the Wool Modules.
-The contract with UNE was renewed at the beginning of 2013.
+Maintenance of the IP is facilitated via the Trust's Licence Agreement with UNE.
+The Trust has continued to encourage utilisation of this IP by providing funds to support its delivery by UNE via a "Hub and Spoke Model", Australia-wide.